syedyasirkamal/agileproject/README.md

 >  Some of the CI screenshots might also be relevant for this section.
 See all images above.

 ### Sprint Retrospective
-> - Our team conducted a Sprint Retrospective on 11/27/22.
+> - Our team conducted a Sprint Retrospective on 12/11/22.
-> - One action that we identified that would make our team significantly better is to articulate an MVP for our product.
-By articulating an MVP, our team will be able to focus its time and efforts on those features so that we don't waste time on work that it not as important or valuable.
+> - One action that we identified that would make our team significantly better is to TBD.
 > - Our action plan is articulated as a PBI, including User Acceptance Criteria.
 > - This new PBI has been added to the top of the Product Backlog, ready to be pulled into the next Sprint.